sarobinson2011/ethernaut-brownie/README.md

                 ToDo

         Gatekeeper Two is essentially level 2 of the Gatekeeper challenge.
 The premise is the same, call enter(), passing all gate modifiers,with the correct gateKey to win.
+        As per Gatekeeper One, if all 3 are satisfied the function returns true and we achieve entry:

+        **Gate one:**

+        This is simple to beat, we need to call enter() from a proxy contract, such that:
+        - msg.sender (attack contract address) != tx.origin (player address)

+        **Gate Two:**

+        Gate two requires